 Malou is a very good cook.
 Her pumpkin soup and chicken with coconut are scrummy.

 Try to get up early to go to school.
-I have asked for fruit for breakfast every day and salad for lunch in anticipation of getting slim swimming every day.
+I have asked for fruit for breakfast every day and salad for lunch, in anticipation of getting slim swimming every day.
 Mango, papaya and pineapple arrive with liquidised juice made from the same fruits.
 The pineapple is particularly wonderful and luscious.

 My gardener, Leon, all gap toothed smiles, has started work today. £6 a day, but he says he can’t climb the palm trees.
-He has planted lots more plants – bird of paradise and other exotica.
+He has planted lots more shrubs – bird of paradise and other exotica.
 The hibiscus are flowering, huge and pink and the formerly straggly coleus are now a foot high.

 Arrive home to find the cat asleep on the terrace.

 The nights in the big house feel very strange.
 Especially as I have discovered more fauna.
 A huge flying creature was leaping around my bedroom walls last night.
-I think it was only a cicada but it made me jump and I slept all night with the sheet tight round me.
+I think it was only a cicada, but it made me jump and I slept all night with the sheet tight round me.

 Lunch with a vice president from the bank.
 He and his colleague are great fun.
 Most of the Filipinos seem to have a good sense of humour and are very open.
 They ask all kinds of personal questions straight away.
 Are you married?
 Do you have children?
 Nolan seems like a good contact.
-He says he knows lots of rich people!
+He says he knows lots of rich people.

 The food in the Chinese restaurant called The Good Earth is excellent too.
-I even triy century eggs – buried in the ground for several days and a little ripe.
+I even try century eggs – buried in the ground for several days and a little ripe.
 Back at the house I find a resident’s association newsletter is distributed regularly.
 Today’s edition is warning about the Dugo-dugo gang who telephone houses and persuade maids to take money out to strangers.